Michaelangel007/perl_crap_reference/README.md

  * [test3 opt5.c](src/test3_opt5.c):

 5\.
-Use multithreading.
+Use multithreading

  Using OpenMP this is pretty trivial using

  * Scatter
   * Divide-and-Conqueor
  * Gather

 # Scatter